AnhCaooo/App-Doctor/README.md

 ## Quick Start

-Here are some steps to run this project:
+Here are some basic steps to run this project:

-1. Clone the project
+- First step: Clone the project

 ```
 git@github.com:AnhCaooo/App-Doctor.git
 ```

-2. Download node_modules
+- Second step: Download node_modules

 ```
 npm install
 ```

+- Third step: Depending on your current OS (e.g. Windows, Linux, or MacOS), please check from the Internet how to set up before running the last step.

-3. Run Expo
+- Last step: Run Expo

 ```
 expo start